 Of the eight extant pangolin species, four occur in Asia: the Chinese Pangolin, the Sunda or Malayan Pangolin, the Philippine Pangolin, and the Indian or Thick-tailed Pangolin.
 The four African species include the Cape or Temminck’s ground Pangolin, the Giant ground or Giant Pangolin, the Tree or African White-bellied Pangolin, and the Long-tailed or Black-bellied Pangolin.
 The Asian species are distinguished from the African species by the presence of hair between their scales.

-- Manis javanica (Sunda or Malayan Pangolin) – Endangered
+- Manis javanica (Sunda or Malayan Pangolin) – Critically Endangered

-- Manis crassicaudata (Indian or Thick-tailed Pangolin) – Near Threatened
+- Manis crassicaudata (Indian or Thick-tailed Pangolin) – Endangered

-- Smutsia temminckii (Cape or Temminck’s ground Pangolin) – Least Concern
+- Smutsia temminckii (Cape or Temminck’s ground Pangolin) – Vulnerable

-- Smutsia gigantea (Giant ground Pangolin) – Near Threatened
+- Smutsia gigantea (Giant ground Pangolin) – Vulnerable

-- Phataginus tricuspis (Tree or African White-bellied Pangolin) – Near Threatened
+- Phataginus tricuspis (Tree or African White-bellied Pangolin) – Vulnerable

-- Uromanis tetradactyla (Long-tailed or Black-bellied Pangolin) – Least Concern
+- Uromanis tetradactyla (Long-tailed or Black-bellied Pangolin) – Vulnerable

 The information on this site has been derived from various scientific sources, including those in our literature library.